Nurukas/UoM-Physics-1st-year-2nd-Sem/README.md

-# UoM-Physics-1st-year-2nd-Sem
+# Tutrorials Questions and Solutions
-Repository for preapring to exams together
+In this branch you could find all tutorial sheets for second semester, their solutions and .tex files if you want to improve mistakes or comment anything